July 14, 2011

 The Best of Everything

-Fans of Mad Men might enjoy this early 1960s melodrama that features some scenes of women in a Manhattan skyscraper office building, as many design elements are precisely the same.
+Fans of Mad Men might enjoy this melodrama from 1959 that features some scenes of women in a Manhattan skyscraper office building, as many design elements are precisely the same.
 Our scene is interesting to see that it would be assumed a very capable secretary would have gone to a high-end women’s college.

 Thanks to Janine Utell and Angela David Beatty ’93 for the tip.